 Picture credit cards: You can’t provide your own design for these cards.
 But you can pick from a range of options, from animals and landscapes to patriotic themes and abstract art.
-Discover lets cardholders choose from a list of designs for their it line of cards.

 But as cool as it is to have a credit card with an eye-catching design, you shouldn’t base your applications on that.
 Having a fun picture doesn’t give you any extra benefits.
 So you should shop around for the best card first and then take whatever customization options you can get.
 If you have good credit and can qualify for Capital One Venture, that’s always a good option, and you’ll get that neat metal card too.

 That really depends on the issuer.
 Some let you put your desired picture, some just have a bunch of designs available.